-The spatial reference system was provided by the digital working map 1:5,000 (DIGK5) of the Information System Urban and Development (ISU), edition 2006/12/31.
-This working map contains individual statistical blocks with block numbers.
+The spatial reference system was provided by the digital block map 1:5,000 (ISU 5), edition 2010/12/31.
+This working map contains the individual statistical blocks with their respective block numbers.
 Blocks with more than one use are divided into block segments.
-The numbering and street limit lines of blocks corresponds to those used by the State Statistical Agency Berlin-Brandenburg.
+The numbering and street limit lines of blocks correspond to those used by the State Statistical Agency Berlin-Brandenburg.

 Population density was determined for each statistical block and accordingly for block segments.
-The size of each statistical block, needed for the calculation of population density, was taken from the ISU Land Use Data Base.
+The size of each statistical block, needed for the calculation of population density, was calculated using the equiareal map ISU5 1:5,000.
 Figures for the number of inhabitants were assigned to statistical blocks and block segments according to the ISU spatial reference system.